ncabatoff/mkzrx/README.md

     chroot /mnt passwd root

-Optionally:
+### Setup temporary network (optional)

     ( echo auto eth0; echo iface eth0 inet dhcp ) > /mnt/etc/network/interfaces.d/eth0

-This may not work for you depending on your hardware;in my case I had to use enp1s0 instead of eth0.
+This may not work for you depending on your hardware; in my case I had to use enp1s0 instead of eth0.
 You may prefer to skip this step and just manually run dhclient upon reboot as described below.
 The guide points out that if you're running Ubuntu Desktop (rather than Server) you should be using NetworkManager and thus you'll want to remove this file after the reboot.

-Now export:
+### First boot

+Export your new zpool and reboot.

     zpool export zal2
+    reboot

-Not strictly required, but highly recommended: follow "Step 6: First Boot" from the [guide](https://github.com/zfsonlinux/zfs/wiki/Ubuntu-16.04-Root-on-ZFS), starting with "6.4 Reboot".
+Not strictly required, but highly recommended: follow "Step 6: First Boot" from the [guide](https://github.com/zfsonlinux/zfs/wiki/Ubuntu-16.04-Root-on-ZFS), starting with 6.5 "Wait for the newly installed system to boot normally.
+Login as root."
 You'll need to setup a user account sooner or later anyway.

-It may not come up on the network, especially if you skipped the optional step to create /etc/network/interfaces.d/eth0.
-In that case, login to the console and run
+If you're not on the network after the reboot, find your desired network interface, e.g. with

     /sbin/ifconfig -a

-Note the name of the interface other than lo0.
 Supposing it's enp1s0 as in my case, run

     dhclient enp1s0

 Once you have network connectivity, follow "Step 8: Full Software Installation" from the [guide](https://github.com/zfsonlinux/zfs/wiki/Ubuntu-16.04-Root-on-ZFS).
 Optionally do Step 9 as well.
 Note that mkubuntu creates several extra snapshots besides the ones the guide does.
 I don't see much value in removing them, but it's your call.
-In fact I like to do another snapshot right after step 8:
+I also like to do another snapshot now:

     zfs snapshot zal2/ROOT/ubuntu@install-desktop

-I also suggest after installing ubuntu-desktop but before you reboot that you might want to run:
+Before rebooting, maybe:

     zfs create -o canmount=off zal2/var/lib/lightdm
     zfs create -o com.sun:auto-snapshot=false -o org.complete.simplesnap:exclude=on zal2/var/lib/lightdm/.cache
     chown lightdm:lightdm zal2/var/lib/lightdm/.cache

-I found it was another directory like /var/lib/NetworkManager and /var/backups that showed a lot of activity in my regular snapshots, and that I wanted to exclude from them.
+I found this was another directory like /var/lib/NetworkManager and /var/backups that showed a lot of activity in my regular snapshots, and that I wanted to exclude from them.
+We're not talking a lot of data, mind you, it's mostly just the noise.
+If I'm not doing much of anything on my system I'd rather see zero activity in my traffic metrics.

+### Docker

+In principle there's no reason that /var/lib/docker should be part of the root dataset.
+It too generates lots of activity, at least on my system.
+Not a large volume of data, just a steady stream.
+Any data I care about involving docker is in the form of volumes, which is another fs in my setup (zal2/data/docker).

+If you make /var/lib/docker a zfs dataset, Docker will stop working.
+The easy solution I found was to enable ZFS storage in Docker:

+    root@xal:/etc/default# git diff -r 55d29aa3e2af41f39b925d4b899fc562a7a7f7ff .
+    diff --git a/default/docker b/default/docker
+    index da23c57..0b0b0c6 100644
+    --- a/default/docker
+    +++ b/default/docker
+    @@ -11,7 +11,7 @@
+     #DOCKER="/usr/local/bin/docker"

+     # Use DOCKER_OPTS to modify the daemon startup options.
+    -#DOCKER_OPTS="--dns 8.8.8.8 --dns 8.8.4.4"
+    +DOCKER_OPTS="-s zfs"

+This is the first time I've tried this, I've done almost no testing, so watch out, but so far so good.

 ## Other uses